ux-at-icfnext/OEB/src/app.md

     <input class="ontario-input two-up" type="text">
 </div>
 </div>
-*NOTE: This information is used to verify your income with Canada Revenue Agency if you are a tax filer.
-Please ensure the name entered is spelled exactly as it appears on your most recent tax filling.
+<p>*NOTE: This information is used to verify your income with Canada Revenue Agency if you are a tax filer.
+Please ensure the name entered is spelled exactly as it appears on your most recent tax filling. </p>

 #### Utility Account Information